Updated on May 27th, 2019

 Hamza Furtun is one of the farmers trained by Şenocak.
 He owns a 3-hectare hazelnut orchard in Saraycik, a town outside of Ordu.
 In the summer, he lives in his house near the field, but for the rest of the season he lives in a house in Ordu.
 He hires around 15 workers during the harvest season for 8-10 days.
 They are local people and Hamza knows them personally.
 About the UTZ program and the trainings provided by Şenocak he says:

 By doing pre-harvest and post-harvest activities rather than just coming to his orchard for the harvest, Hamza expects to improve his yield by 4 tons this year alone.
 Proud of his achievements he shows anyone, neighbors and other visitors, around in his orchard.

 Being a better employer

 We also met with Sabahattin Ilgun, a hazelnut farmer based in Persembe, Ordu.
 He owns a 1.7-hectare hazelnut orchard and hires several workers from the south-east part of Turkey during the harvest.
 When he’s not farming, Sabahattin is an imam in his community.

 Sabahattin sees value in the standard of the UTZ program.
 He didn’t have any difficulties with implementing the UTZ requirements, although he found the new fertilization method he learnt to be more difficult than the one he used before.

 Last year, he rebuilt the workers’ house on his farm to meet UTZ standards.
 He explains:

 Share the story of Hamza, Sabahattin and other hazelnut farmers.
 Download their testimonials and use them in your own communication.

 Want to dive deeper into hazelnuts?
-Understand more about the challenges facing the hazelnut sector and what UTZ is doing to tackle them.
+Understand more about the challenges facing the hazelnut sector and how UTZ certification helps address these.
 And if you’re convinced certified hazelnuts are the way forward, join the UTZ program today.